hivesolutions/scudum/readme.md

 ### Examples

-To build a DVD ISO image of the latest scudum system image, the basic kernel image and modules and then deploy it to the repository one should issue.
+To build a DVD ISO image of the latest Scudum system image, the basic kernel image and modules and then deploy it to the repository one should issue.

+    scu install scudum-tools
+    KVARIANT=basic DEPLOY=1 scudum make.iso

+To build a specialized version of Scudum (eg: docker) one should first clone the repository and then start building the image under the proper context directory.

+    git clone --depth 1 git@github.com:hivesolutions/scudum.git
+    cd scudum/examples/docker
     scu install scudum-tools
     KVARIANT=basic DEPLOY=1 scudum make.iso